Alejogb1/job-board/blog-data/how-can-rasa-handle-custom-actions-after-a-response-is-selected.md

 id: "how-can-rasa-handle-custom-actions-after-a-response-is-selected"
 ---

-Alright, let's tackle this.
-The issue of managing custom actions *after* a response has been selected in Rasa is something I’ve encountered quite a bit over the years, particularly when building conversational interfaces that go beyond simple question-answer flows.
+, let's tackle this.
+The issue of managing custom actions _after_ a response has been selected in Rasa is something I’ve encountered quite a bit over the years, particularly when building conversational interfaces that go beyond simple question-answer flows.
 It's not just about generating a text response; it's about orchestrating the complete interaction lifecycle, which often involves executing business logic, updating databases, or interacting with external services.
 Let’s break down how Rasa facilitates this, avoiding the trap of over-complicating the process.

 The key is understanding that Rasa’s architecture provides us with 'hooks,' essentially strategic places within the dialogue management process where we can insert our custom logic.
-Specifically, the *after-response selection* phase is handled by what Rasa calls custom actions.
+Specifically, the _after-response selection_ phase is handled by what Rasa calls custom actions.
 These actions are not part of the natural language understanding (nlu) or dialogue management (dm) pipelines directly, but they are triggered by the policy engine as an extension of the intent fulfillment.

-Think of it like this: the nlu identifies the user's intent, the dm selects a response based on the current dialogue state, and *then* the policy might specify that certain custom actions need to be executed.
+Think of it like this: the nlu identifies the user's intent, the dm selects a response based on the current dialogue state, and _then_ the policy might specify that certain custom actions need to be executed.
 These actions run in your custom action server – a separate process from the core Rasa server.
 This separation is essential; it isolates business logic and any potential performance issues with that logic, keeping the core conversational engine responsive.
 I’ve seen systems falter when actions were embedded directly in the dialogue flow.
 This architectural choice, of separating the concern, is one of the major reasons Rasa scales well.

 The trigger for these custom actions happens in the policy’s predictions; for example, a policy might predict the `utter_greet` template response and simultaneously predict the `action_log_user` custom action.
 After the text response is delivered (e.g., "Hello, how can I help?"), the `action_log_user` custom action is executed.
 This is important – the response and the action are distinct events.
-The response is *sent* to the user while the action is *executed* by the action server.
+The response is _sent_ to the user while the action is _executed_ by the action server.

 The mechanics involve your custom action server exposing an endpoint (often over http) that Rasa calls.
 Within your action server, you implement the code for each of your custom actions.
 These actions receive data about the current dialogue state (the tracker) and any slots that have been set and can modify that tracker or interact with external systems.